Facebook tracking pixel

 HRT provides your body with the estrogen it’s missing, which can effectively alleviate many of these symptoms.
 For many women, this brings a profound sense of relief as the constant physical and mental disruptions begin to fade.
 By restoring hormonal equilibrium, HRT helps stabilize your mood, sharpen your thinking, and give you back the steady energy you need to lead, create, and thrive.

-The Different Types of Hormone Therapy
+What Are the Different Types of Hormone Therapy?

 Hormone therapy isn’t a one-size-fits-all solution.
 The right approach depends entirely on your unique biology, symptoms, and health history.
 Generally, types of HRT involve replacing estrogen, and if you still have your uterus, a form of progestogen is included to protect the uterine lining.
 These can be delivered in various forms, including pills, patches, gels, or creams.